 The first step to using form handlers in Pardot is to go to the form handler builder landing page (Marketing -> Forms -> Form Handlers).

 - Name your new form handler

-- Select the appropriate Folder the form handler should go under
+- Select the appropriate Folder the form handler should go under from the dropdown

 - Select the appropriate tag(s) that should be associated with your form handler